AlbertoV5/ScrapMaps/README.md

  - https://osu.ppy.sh/beatmapsets?s=loved
  - https://osu.ppy.sh/beatmapsets?s=ranked

-They get the map info of maps in first page, then go to youtube and look for the first result of the song title + artist name.
+They get the info of maps in first page, then go to youtube and look for the first result of the song title + artist name.
 Output goes to data folder as a tsv.

 ### What is done manually:
 - Organize tsv files by dates (when the scrapping was done).